ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 but still without fixing the inherent `JUMPDEST` problem.

 It has to be stated that EIP-2315 was not rejected due to ["insufficient gas benefits"](https://hackmd.io/@pcaversaccio/eof-when-complexity-outweighs-necessity#Static-Analysis-Improvement).
-The supposed gas benefits were stated by the EIP's author to be its main goal and we did show that it does not even achieve it.
+The supposed gas benefits were stated by the EIP's author to be its main goal and we simply showed that it does not even achieve it.
-This might even be enough to make its adoption unlikely, but the reasons for the eventual rejection were much more fundamental.
+This may have been enough to make its adoption unlikely, but the reasons for the eventual rejection were much more fundamental.

 ### Do we really need immediate arguments?